 4. Are there any negative connotations?

-If you have any ambitions to compete internationally, test your name.
+If you have any ambitions to compete internationally, test your name in the context of other cultures and languages.
 Does it have a negative connotation in another culture?

 Barf is a brand of detergent in the Middle East, but I am pretty sure North Americans don’t want to wash their clothes with it.